 In view of the unprecedented Coronavirus pandemic MCI, the Medical Council of India has created a significant development in NEET 2020.
 The Medical Council of India has enlightened the Delhi High court that all the candidates, who wish to pursue MBBS abroad, can take admission and pursue a medical course with ease on the condition that in 2021 they have to clear the NEET-UG test.
 Otherwise, they won’t be eligible for the practice in India after graduation.

-The MCI notice further says that exclusion is being allowed as “one-time measure” to address the worries of the applicants who want to go foreign to pursue the medical course.
-They would now be able to take the admission in abroad without qualifying the NEET first.
+The MCI notice further says that exclusion is being allowed as a “one-time measure” to address the worries of the applicants who want to go foreign to pursue the medical course.
+They would now be able to take admission abroad without qualifying for the NEET first.
 But, applicants must satisfy all the other criteria required for permission.

 Pros and Cons of Studying MBBS Abroad

 MBBS abroad is one of the best alternatives to MBBS in India.
 Because the tuition fee of the foreign universities is relatively lower than private universities of India, along with that, their infrastructure, facility, and academic culture are quite impressive.

 If you qualify for the NEET-UG with a minimum percentage, your scorecard is valid for 3 years from the year you will appear in the exam.
 This means you can take admission at any foreign university effortlessly without restricting yourself to not practice in India.
 Once you finish graduation, you can start your practice in India as well.

 As per the new guidelines, to pursue MBBS in abroad, such candidates have to qualify NEET-UG 2021.
 If you are confident enough that you can qualify for this test in the next year, you can take admission to a foreign university without any worry.